 The Great Wall of China

 One of the New Seven Wonders of the World, The Great Wall of China is mankind’s longest structure ever built.
-It was built over hundreds of years by different dynasties.
-It can even be seen on radar images from space!
-There were actually 19 walls that were built but many of them no longer exist.
-The original wall was built by the Qin Dynasty and other dynasties continued to work on it throughout history.
-Eventually the Ming Dynasty rebuilt the wall between 1368-1644 CE and expanded its length.
-This is The Great Wall of China that we know today.
+It was built over hundreds of years spanning several dynasties.
+It can even be seen on radar images from space.
+There were actually 19 walls that were built, but many of them are no longer in existence.
+The original wall was built by the Qin Dynasty, with other dynasties continuing to work on it throughout history.
+Eventually, the Ming Dynasty (1368-1644 CE) rebuilt the wall, expanding its length giving us The Great Wall of China that we know today.

-Shi Huangdi, emperor of the Qi Dynasty, ordered the wall to be built to provide a barrier between the Chinese and the northern invaders such as the Mongol, Turic, and Xiongnu, from modern-day Mongolia and Manchuria.
-It also provided strategic placement for watchtowers, beacons for signalling, and shelter for soldiers.
-The wall coupled with the large amount of manpower that guarded it made Chinese society safe against outside invasions.
+Shi Huangdi, emperor of the Qi Dynasty, ordered the wall to be built to provide a barrier between the Chinese and the northern invaders such as the Mongol, Turkic, and Xiongnu, from modern-day Mongolia and Manchuria.
+It also provided strategic placement for watchtowers, beacons for signaling, and shelter for soldiers.
+The wall, coupled with the large amount of manpower that guarded it, made Chinese society safe against outside invaders.